decacis/redis-monit/README.md

 More information about this can be found [here.](https://github.com/luin/ioredis/blob/master/API.md#new_Redis_new)
 ***
 ## Authentication
 redis-monit uses HTTP basic authentication to secure the web interface.
-Also, the password hashes are hashed using the [bcrypt password-hashing function](https://en.wikipedia.org/wiki/Bcrypt)
+Also, the password are hashed using the [bcrypt password-hashing function](https://en.wikipedia.org/wiki/Bcrypt)

 The default user and password are:
 ```javascript